huangderek02/MarketStructure/items/report.md

 Description:

 [BTreeTest] Class has a test that produces the error.
 It is believed that the error occurs due to a pointer error where the parent is not correctly assigned and occurs during the split() method.
-This is because the BTree works as intended if its height is atmost 3 and fails when attempting to split to a height of 4.
+This is because the BTree works as intended if its height is at most 3 and fails when attempting to split to a height of 4.

 Work around solution:

 Instantiate BTree with a larger maxKeys value to avoid.
 This solution works due to the lower number of textbooks used.
-In addition a BTree generally does not have a large height but it will be an issue if the app is upscaled to contain much more textbooks.
+In addition a BTree generally does not have a large height but it will be an issue if the app is up scaled to contain much more textbooks.